Tucker Carlson Ratings Zoom Past Megyn Kelly

 Fox also tapped longtime anchor Martha MacCallum for the 7 p.m. time slot to replace Tucker, at least for the first 100 days of the President Donald Trump administration.

-Carlson’s 7 p.m. gig soared in the ratings which apparently proved very influential in the surprisingly quick decision by Fox News CEO Rupert Murdoch and his executive team to move Tucker to the former Megyn Kelly platform.
+Carlson’s 7 p.m. gig soared in the ratings which apparently proved very influential in the surprisingly quick decision by News Corp./Fox News CEO Rupert Murdoch and his executive team to move Tucker to the former Megyn Kelly platform.
 Presumably aided by some contentious debates with liberals that have gone viral, Tucker has thrived at 9 p.m.

 According to The Hill, Carlson’s show in place of Megyn Kelly has proved to be a ratings powerhouse in the fragmented cable TV universe.